dhivyaa0711/graphql/README.md

     You should be able to see a query in `body -> graphql`...<br/>
         Response : you will get all the ids of posted pictures<br/>
     vi.Remove a comment:<br/>
-    You should be able to see a query in `body -> graphql`...Add the previous post->id which you have got as a response for posting a picture and the comment->id which you have got after adding the comment.<br/>
+    You should be able to see a query in `body -> graphql`...Add the previous post->postId which you have got as a response for posting a picture and the comment->id which you have got after adding the comment.<br/>
         Response : you will get the response like this
     ```shell
             {